spectrochempy/spectrochempy/docs/devguide/contributing_docstring.rst

 General rules
 ~~~~~~~~~~~~~

-Docstrings must be defined with three double-quotes.
+Docstrings must be defined with three double quotes.
 No blank lines should be
 left before or after the docstring.
 The text starts in the next line after the
 opening quotes.
 The closing quotes have their own line
 (meaning that they are not at the end of the last sentence).